 If you're familiar with the munchies named Toastchee, Nipchee, and Captain's Wafers, Snyder's-Lance (formerly Lance) has undoubtedly helped you satisfy a snack attack.
 The company produces single-serve, multi-pack, and family-sized packages of bakery products and sweet and savory snack foods, including cookies, crackers, nuts, potato chips, and pretzels.
 Its snacks are sold under the Lance, Cape Cod, Tom's, Archway, and Snyder's brands at food retailers, mass merchants, and convenience and club stores in the US.
 The company also makes private-label and branded snacks for food makers.
-The company changed its name to Snyder's-Lance in late 2010 after buying pretzel maker Snyder's of Hanover.
+In 2016 the company acquired fellow snack maker Diamond Foods.

-Based in North Carolina, Snyder's-Lance operates manufacturing facilities in the US in North Carolina, Pennsylvania, Iowa, Indiana, Georgia, Arizona, Massachusetts, Florida, and Ohio, as well as in Ontario, Canada.
+Based in North Carolina, Snyder's-Lance operates manufacturing facilities in the US in California, North Carolina, Oregon, Pennsylvania, Iowa, Indiana, Georgia, Arizona, Massachusetts, Florida, Ohio, and Wisconsin as well as in the UK.

 Sales and Marketing

-Snyder's-Lance logged $23.1 million in advertising expenses in fiscal 2012.
+Snyder's-Lance logged about $32 million in advertising expenses in 2015.
 The snack food giant sells its products to mass merchandisers, club stores, discount stores, convenience stores, foodservice operators, and other retailers the likes of drug stores, the military, schools, and government facilities.
-Wal-Mart, its largest customer, represented about 18% of the company's revenues in both 2012 and 2011.
+Wal-Mart, its largest customer, represented about 13% of the company's revenues in both 2015.

 The company distributes snack food products nationwide using a large direct-store-delivery (DSD) network consisting of some 3,000 distribution routes served mostly by Independent Business Owners (IBOs) and others that are company-owned.